Mango Smoothie

 Smoothies remind me of happy, easy mornings when my kids were toddlers and they’d fight over who got to push “start” on the blender.

-And this mango smoothie is one you’ll make again and again!
+And this mango smoothie recipe is one you’ll make again and again!
 It’s ultra creamy, bursting with sweet, tropical flavors, and it’s perfect to enjoy to breakfast or as an afternoon pick me up.

 Why You’ll Love This Recipe